kylep/kyle.pericak.com/content/posts/aws/aws-fargate.md

 # Launch the container

-1. Upload an image to AWC ECR.
+1. Upload an image to AWS ECR.
 [See my guide on using AWS ECR](/aws-ecr.html).
 1. Open [AWS ECS](https://ca-central-1.console.aws.amazon.com/ecs/)
 1. Under Container Definition, select Configure
 1. Fill in the form
     1. For the image URL, use the URL of the image uploaded to ECR.
 I was testing a reverse proxy image, so it looked like this:
        `000000000000.dkr.ecr.ca-central-1.amazonaws.com/test/revproxy:latest`
-    1. I have my nginx reverse proxy a 256mb soft limit for RAM
+    1. I have my nginx reverse proxy a 256MB soft limit for RAM
     1. For my reverse proxy I made port mappings for port 80 and 443
     1. No need to fill out any of the advanced fields
 1. Fill out the Task Definition section, click Next
 1. Define your service
-    1. Without a loadbalancer, the only way to access your container will be by using [PrivateLink](https://aws.amazon.com/blogs/compute/access-private-applications-on-aws-fargate-using-amazon-api-gateway-privatelink/).
+    1. Without a load-balancer, the only way to access your container will be by using [PrivateLink](https://aws.amazon.com/blogs/compute/access-private-applications-on-aws-fargate-using-amazon-api-gateway-privatelink/).
     1. During the initial cluster create wizard you can choose an Application Load Balancer.
 That seems to work well.